ryanneilparker/heart-failure-random-forest/README.md

 # heart-failure-random-forest

-A comparison of a tuned decision tree model vs. an untuned random forest model on predicting heart failure from patent data.
+A comparison of the accuracy of a tuned decision tree model vs. an untuned random forest model at predicting heart failure from patent data.

 ## Methodology